Edward Hall (archaeological scientist): Early life and education

 Hall was born on 10 May 1924 in London, England, to Walter D'Arcy Hall and Anne Madeleine Hall.
 He was brought up at Shipton Court, a Jacobean manor house in Shipton-under-Wychwood, Oxfordshire.
 He was educated at Eton College, an all-boys public school in Berkshire.
 In 1943, he joined the Royal Naval Volunteer Reserve (RNVR) as an ordinary seaman, serving in landing craft transporting commandos to France.

 After the end of the Second World War, he entered New College, Oxford to study chemistry, and graduated with a Bachelor of Arts (BA) degree in 1948.
 His Doctor of Philosophy (DPhil) degree was undertaken at the Clarendon Laboratory (part of the Department of Physics) under the supervision of Lord Cherwell, and his degree was completed in 1953.
 His thesis was on the "development of an x-ray fluorescence spectrometer for the non-destructive analysis of archaeological material".

 Career

 In 1954, Hall became director of the newly founded Research Laboratory for Archaeology and the History of Art (RLAHA) at the University of Oxford.
 In 1969, he was elected a fellow of Worcester College, Oxford.
 He was made Professor of Archaeological Sciences in 1975.
 On retirement from RLAHA in 1989, he was made emeritus professor.

-Hall was a member of the council of the International Institute for Conservation from 1971 to 199, and served as its president from 1989 to 1992.
+Hall was a member of the council of the International Institute for Conservation from 1971 to 199?, and served as its president from 1989 to 1992.
 He was a trustee of the British Museum (1973–1995), National Gallery (1977–1984) and The Science Museum (1984–1992).
-He was als0 Prime Warden of the Goldsmiths Company.
+He was also Prime Warden of the Goldsmiths Company.